Ngonal/Networking-Lab-Portfolio/README.md

 Commonly used in `privileged EXEC` mode to verify status, interfaces, routing, and the current configuration (e.g., `show running-config`, `show ip interface brief`).
 - **`write`**, **`write memory`**, **`copy running-config startup-config`**
 Saves the active `running-config` (in RAM) to the `startup-config` (in NVRAM).
 All three commands perform the same function: copying the active (running) configuration in RAM to NVRAM so it is retained after a reboot.
 >💡 **Quick Tip(s):** The commands available and how you interact with the device’s operating system depend on the current CLI mode.
-There are also a number of hotkeys to better navigate the Cisco IOS / IOS XE CLI:
+There are also a number of hotkeys and other shortcuts to better navigate the Cisco IOS / IOS XE CLI:
 > - It is possible to use partially complete keywords if it's unambiguous (e.g., `en` for `enable`), the OS accepts it without requiring the full command.
 > - Press `TAB` to autocomplete a partially typed command or keyword.
 > - Use the `UP` and `DOWN` arrow keys to navigate through command history.
 Press `ENTER` to execute a selected command..